-These results suggest that our initial choice of zero axioms was a natural choice.
+These results suggest that our initial choice of zero axioms was natural.
 They also indicate that we do not yet understand the full significance of the embedding-projection formulae.
-In [16], Zarfaty explores this further, by suggesting an alternative presentation of CL_0 consisting of context composition, the accompanying adjoints and these embedding/projection formulae.
+In [21], Zarfaty explores this further, by suggesting an alternative presentation of CL0 consisting of context composition, the accompanying adjoints and these embedding/projection formulae.